manojhodal/php_code_crawler/README.md

 # php_code_crawler

-This help to find common vulnerbale function in PHP in php file.
+This help to find common vulnerbale function in PHP in a file.